-- For desktop Macs: Unplug the power cord > wait for 10 seconds > plug it back > restart the Mac as usual
+- For desktop Macs that won’t start, unplug the power cord, wait for 10 seconds, then plug it back in.
+Now start your Mac as usual

-- Disconnect everything from the computer but the power
+- Disconnect everything from your computer other than the power

-- When the computer is off, press the (left side) Shift + Control + Option keys and Power button at the same time.
-Hold all 4 keys for 10 seconds.
+- When your Mac is off, press the left-side Shift + Ctrl + Opt keys and the power button at the same time.
+Hold all four keys for 10 seconds

 - Release all the keys and the power button at the same time

-- Press the Power button to turn on the computer
+- Press the power button to turn on your Mac

 - Restart your Mac

-- Press and hold the Command (⌘) + Option + P + R keys at the same time until the grey screen appears
+- Press and hold Cmd + Opt + P + R at the same time until the gray screen appears

 - Hold down these keys until your Mac restarts and you hear the startup chime for the second time

-If you are lucky enough, it will start up.
-If your MacBook still won’t boot up, don’t give up and try the next solution.
+If it works, then your Mac will start up.
+If your MacBook still won’t boot up, try the next solution.

 7. Boot up your Mac in safe mode

-Here’s how to start your Mac in safe mode:
+Here’s how to start your Intel Mac in safe mode: